AndreasGerken/gym-point-env/README.md

 ### PointGoalEnv-v0
 This environment is an environment with variable goals.
 It implements gym.GoalEnv with all the required functions.

 The environment is compatible with [HER](https://github.com/openai/baselines/tree/master/baselines/her).
-Convergence is not jet proven.
+Convergence is not yet proven.
 ```
 python3 -m baselines.her.experiment.train --env PointGoalEnv-v0 --num_cpu 3
 ```